ibm-cloud-docs/watson-assistant/preview-share.md

 ## The Preview page
 {: #preview-share-preview-page}

 Use the **Preview** page to test your assistant.
-From this page, you can experience your assistant from your customer's perspective.
+From this page, you can experience your assistant from your customers' perspective.
 The **Preview** page includes an interactive web chat widget where you can test out your assistant as if you were a customer.
 The content contained in the assistant is the content that you built into your actions or set up with the search integration.

 On the **Preview** page, you also find the following elements:
 - **Change background website**: Change the background of the page so you can see what your assistant looks like on different web pages.